Debugging

 Filter behavior:

-filesfilter applies both to file traces, and to the dependencies and rule violations found within those files.
-If a file doesn't match thefilesfilter, none of its dependencies or rule violations will be printed, even if they match thedependenciesfilter. - If
+The files filter also gates the dependencies and rule policy violations found within each file: if a file doesn't match filter.files, none of its dependencies or rule policy violations are printed, even when they match filter.dependencies.

 Example Output

-When debug mode is enabled, you'll see descriptions of files, dependencies, and rule violations in the console.
-This information is based on the properties defined in the element descriptors in your configuration.
-For example:
+When debug mode is enabled, you'll see descriptions of files, dependencies, and rule policy violations in the console.
+Each file is serialized as an entity with three sub-descriptions: element, file, and module.
+For example, for a component that imports a helper:

 {